 - Scroll to the bottom of the menu and tap Reset.

-If you’ve tried all of the previous steps, it’s time to backup your iPhone and follow our tutorial on how to DFU restore your iPhone.
+If you’ve tried all of the previous steps and your iPhone doesn’t vibrate, it’s time to backup your iPhone and follow our tutorial on how to DFU restore your iPhone.
 A DFU restore erases all the content and settings from your device and is the end-all-be-all for fixing iPhone software issues.
 This is different from a standard iTunes restore as it wipes both the software and hardware settings from your device.

 My iPhone Still Doesn’t Vibrate

 If your iPhone still doesn’t vibrate after a DFU restore, you’re probably experiencing a hardware issue.
 Generally this means that the vibration motor in your iPhone has died and needs replacement.
 This is a very involved process, so we don’t recommend that you attempt this repair at home.

 Make a Genius Bar appointment at your local Apple Store.
 Be sure to make a full backup of your device before heading to your appointment, because if your iPhone needs to be replaced, you’ll need a backup of your data to put on your new iPhone.
 Apple also has a great mail-in service if you don’t live near an Apple Store.